yellepeddibk/covid-work-impact-analysis/README.md

 The summary statistics tells us quite a few things.
-One of the key pieces of information to take away is the proportion of data-points that were effected by their respective variables.
+One of the key pieces of information to take away is the proportion of data-points that were affected by their respective variables.
 This mainly applies to the binary/numeric variable types as the character types simply list that they are characters.
-The binary types, on the other hand, show their mean values, which represents the proportion of data that was effected in their column.
+The binary types, on the other hand, show their mean values, which represents the proportion of data that was affected in their column.
 For example, the “Job_Security” column lists a 0.4049 value for the mean, which means that around 40% of the people in the data set experienced an impact or change to their job securities during COVID.
-This indicates that job securtity was more stable than not for the average person during the pandemic.
-In contrast, “Team_Collaboration_Challenges” lists a mean value of 0.7006, meaning that 70% of people in the dataset experinced team collaboration challenges, indicating that this aspect is vulnerable to Pandmeic-like events.
+This indicates that job security was more stable than not for the average person during the pandemic.
+In contrast, “Team_Collaboration_Challenges” lists a mean value of 0.7006, meaning that 70% of people in the dataset experienced team collaboration challenges, indicating that this aspect is vulnerable to Pandmeic-like events.
 Overall, this information alone provides valuable insights and can allow society to better prepare for future events.